digital-asset/daml/docs/source/app-dev/app-arch.rst

   #.
 Make further changes either to your Daml and/or React code until you're happy with what you've developed

 .. image:: ./developer_workflow.svg
+   :alt: A simple developer workflow - iterate on the Daml model, iterate on the UI, repeat.

 See :doc:`Your First Feature </getting-started/first-feature>` for a more detailed walkthrough of these steps.